 If you’d like to check out some reviews of the ZGGCD international power adaptor, you can view it on Amazon below:

-The Mingtong travel adaptor is a cheaper alternative for those with a small budget.
+Depending on where you’re located, the Newvanga travel adaptor is another good alternative.
 It provides a great range of plug types and is light-weight to carry.
 This comes in handy when carrying everything on your back!

 Plug Format Type: G

 - A universal travel adaptor that features 4 retractable plugs for Type A, G, I and C plug types.

 - Comes with 2 USB sockets and one universal plug socket so you can charge 3 devices simultaneously.